-Figure 3.
-Percentage of Low-Skilled, Foreign-Born Workers in the U.S. Working-Age Population, 1993-2014 projected relative earnings.7 Specifically, the weight attached to an individual is the ratio of the average weekly wage among full-time, full-year workers in his or her race, gender, education, and labor market experience cell to the average weekly wage for white, male, high school graduates with 8 to 12 years of potential work experience.8 Population shares expressed in terms of PEUs appear in the right panel of figure 3.
+8 When applying wage-based weights to the entire population, we assume that non-working individuals would earn the same average wage as full-time workers who share their age, gender, race, education and nativity profile.
+Because employment rates increase with potential earnings, this assumption may lead our productivity-adjusted shares of the low-skilled immigrant population to overstate shares one would calculate based on "true" wage weights.
+This problem is partially ameliorated when we examine the share labor-market experience cell to the average weekly wage for white, male, high-school graduates with 8 to 12 years of potential work experience.
+Population shares expressed in terms of productivity-equivalent units appear in the right panel of Figure 3.
 These shares are naturally smaller than in the left panel, owing to the fact that low-skilled immigrant workers have low earnings relative to other U.S. workers.
-Using the productivity-adjusted measure, foreign-born individuals with 12 or fewer years of schooling reach 6.5 percent of the U.S. working-age population in 2007, a share that declines slightly to 6.3 percent in 2015.9
+Using the productivity-adjusted measure, foreign-born individuals with 12 or fewer years of schooling reaches 6.5 percent of the U.S. working-age population in 2007, a share that declines slightly to 6.3 percent in 2015.10